vsvietkov/SimpleNonRelationalDB/README.md

 6. `make migrate`
 7. `make seed`

+To log in to the database, use username/password authentication with SHA-256 (root, Securepass1!) mongodb://localhost:27017

 If your Windows does not set WORKDIR and CURRENT_DIR variables by itself during the execution of makefile commands, add next to your `.env` file: